Here are Edgar we’re big on the three Rs – recycle, respost and reuse!

 When Instagram first started, it definitely felt like a place to share casual, spontaneous photos from your life.
 But it has evolved into a top marketing channel for entrepreneurs.
 With reels, stories, and IGTV in the mix Instagram is definitely no longer just a place for casual snapshots, and many entrepreneurs have gone pro in how they plan and create their Instagram content.

-BUT many people still seem to think there’s something a taboo about up-cycling content on Instagram.
+BUT many people still seem to think there’s something taboo about up-cycling content on Instagram.
 Does anyone do it?
 Is it even allowed?
 Will it make your followers run for the hills?

 We decided to find out!